programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Hosting on GitHub Pages <a id="section6"></a>

-*We'll now move your local site live so that others can visit it on the Web.* **Note that we are making your site publicly viewable at this point.**
+*We'll now move your local site live so that others can visit it on the Web.* **We are making your website publicly viewable at this point.**
 1. Open the GitHub Desktop app.
-Click the + icon in the top left corner, and click on the "Add" option along the top of the box that appears (if "Add" isn't already selected").
+Click the **+** icon in the top left corner, and click on the "Add" option along the top of the box that appears (if "Add" isn't already selected).

-2. Click on the "Choose…" button and choose the folder containing your website files (JekyllDemo in my example).
+2. Click on the "Choose…" button and choose the folder containing your website files (*JekyllDemo* in my example).
 Then, click on the "Create & Add Repository" button.
-You'll now see a list of the files to which you've made changes (additions or deletions to and of files); since this is the first time we're moving our code from our computer to GitHub, you'll see a list of all your website's files (since compared to zero files they're all new).
+You'll now see a list of the files to which you've made changes (additions or deletions to and of files) since the last time you copied your website code from your computer to GitHub *(in this case, we've never copied code to GitHub before, so all files are listed here as new*).
-3. Type a short (space is limited) description of the changes you've made since you last moved your work on the website to GitHub.
-In this first case, something along the lines of "first commit" is fine; in the future, you might want to be more descriptive to help you locate when you made a given change—e.g. writing "Added new 'Contact Me' page".
+3. In the first field, type a short description of the changes you've made since you last moved your work on the website to GitHub (space is limited).
+In this first case, something along the lines of "My first commit!" is fine; in the future, you might want to be more descriptive to help you locate when you made a given change—e.g. writing "Added new 'Contact Me' page".

-   You can use the larger text area below this to write a longer message, if needed (it's optional).
+   You can use the larger text area below this to write a longer message, if needed (*it's optional*).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-23.png)
 4. At the top of the app window, click on the third icon from the left (it will say "Add a branch" if you hover over it).
 Type *gh-pages* in the "Name" field, then click the "Create branch" button.